ManlyMarco/RuntimeUnityEditor/README.md

 # Runtime Unity Editor / Debugging Tools
 In-game inspector, editor and interactive console for applications made with Unity3D game engine.
 It's designed for debugging and modding Unity games, but can also be used as a universal trainer.
-Runs under [BepInEx](https://github.com/BepInEx/BepInEx).
+Runs under [BepInEx5](https://github.com/BepInEx/BepInEx) and [UMM](https://github.com/newman55/unity-mod-manager).

 ### Features
 - Works on most games made in Unity 4.x or newer that use the mono runtime (IL2CPP is not supported at the moment)